Taaniya/bert-for-sentiment-classification-pytorch/README.md

-# BERT for sentiment classification
+# BERT for sentiment classification using pytorch
 This repository contains notebooks &amp; python scripts for fine tuning BERT for sentiment classification task

-# How to run
+## How to run
 ```
 python train.py --model_name "bert-base-multilingual-cased"
 --seed 42 --batch_size 64